New rental assistance and homeless system performance measures

 “Typology” is a classification based on general characteristics.
 The first is to define the ‘types’ based on the research area regarding homelessness.
 For example, someone might “type” out communities and several different things – which we do already for several other policy areas – but we don’t do that for homelessness.
 Typing out communities in relation to their situations would be beneficial.
 What does that kind of typology look like in the homelessness space?
 What is “success” differs from place to place; therefore, the strategies employed are also very different.

 Embedding racial equity in planning and decision-making

 Communities need to have the voice and process to allow them to lead and guide the issue of ending homelessness.
 It is essential to give communities the power to make their own decisions by embedding a racial equity lens.
 It is necessary to see whether the current measurements measure the right things and achieve the right outcomes.
-For example, it is necessary to measure the quality of the service that people of color receive.
-If people whose lives are impacted have the power to make decisions and to design the program, better outcomes will result.
-It is necessary to re-examine and re-evaluate whether we are measuring the right outcome, and we need to understand what that would look like.
+For example, measuring the quality of the service that people of color receive is necessary.
+If people whose lives are impacted have the power to make decisions and design the program, better outcomes will result.
+It is essential to re-examine and re-evaluate whether we are measuring the right outcome and understand what that would look like.